-Healthy food helps us to feel satisfied and less hungry, which in turn aids sleep.
-It’s important to ensure we eat the correct macro-nutrients such as protein rich foods and complex carbs throughout the day – grains like cous cous or quinoa work well.
+Healthy food will helps kids feel satisfied and less hungry, which in turn aids sleep.
+It’s important to ensure they eat the correct macro-nutrients such as protein rich foods and complex carbs throughout the day – grains like cous cous or quinoa work well.
 This enhances Tryptophan, an amino acid which helps to induce sleep.
 Our bodies don’t produce Tryptophan, so it has to come from our diet.
 In order to ensure it reaches our brains effectively it is key to combine carbs with protein to make it available to our brains.
 Things like seeds, cheeses, fish and eggs are all rich in Tryoptophan.

-It’s also important to ensure the last meal of the day is light and nutritious so as not to cause any digestive problems which could inhibit sleep.
+It’s important to ensure the last meal of the day is light and nutritious so as not to cause any digestive problems which could inhibit sleep.
 Protein and carbohydrates should always be included in children’s last meal of the day.
 If your child eats a snack at supper before going to bed, things like banana on wholemeal toast with a splash of honey is a light bedtime snack which induces sleep and contains Tryptophan.

 Although bedwetting is not something that can be controlled, a reward scheme may encourage your child to commit to a plan of action.
 Do not wait until she is totally dry through the night to hand out stars, give praise and rewards when she takes her toilet break before bed, or if she helps to change her bed after a night time wetting.